Bay to Breakers 12K Race: Celebrating the Spirit of San Francisco

 5. Wear a costume.
 San Francisco loves to dress-up.
 Join the fun and come prepared.

 6. Food.
-Speedway meadows in Golden Gate Park will be filled with pizza and other tasty treat vendors.
+Hellman Hollow (formerly known as Speedway Meadows) in Golden Gate Park will be filled with pizza and other tasty treat vendors.
 There are also a ton of restaurants and cafes along the way.